 Fire Modeling Services Framework (FMSF) is an Application Programming Interface (API) for machine to machine (or system to system) connections with a web-service/REST architecture.
-The FMSF provides hosted wildland fire models and tools for use within other systems or applications, such as WFDSS, IFTDSS, and others.
-Applications are able to connect and provide input information/parameters and receive corresponding outputs (such as fire behavior flame lengths, rates of spread, fire progression, and more) from the hosted models/tools within the FMSF.
+The FMSF provides hosted wildland fire behavior and effects models and tools for use within other systems or applications.
 The FMSF provides users with improved performance, consistent data, and faster analysis results.
-In addition, it reduces IT development and maintenance needs by hosting the models/tools in one central location/application instead of each system/application independently building and maintaining the same model or tool.
+In addition, it reduces Information Technology (IT) development and maintenance needs by hosting the models/tools in one service instead of each system/application independently building and maintaining the same models/tools.

-The FMSF is part of a shift to a service oriented architecture (IMAGE) in wildland fire management Information Technology (IT).
+The FMSF is part of a shift to a service-oriented architecture (Figure 1) in wildland fire management IT.
 FMSF hosts authoritative models/tools in a central location that supports 99% uptime reliability, fail-over capability and zero downtime with updates and upgrades.
 The vision of the future for FMSF is that researchers and scientist will have a place to evaluate, refine, and test wildland fire models and tools in a cloud environment and assist with transfer of science and technology into the user community.

 The FMSF is not able to do all of this modeling work by itself.
-The FMSF has partnered with LANDFIRE and the Fire Environment Mapping System (FEMS) to provide independent data services needed to run the models or tools available in the FMSF.
-FEMS will provide gridded and Remote Automated Weather Station (RAWS) weather data and landscape data is being provided through the LANDFIRE (LF) program with a LF Products service that provides gridded fuels and topography (as well as a whole host of other data and services).
+The FMSF has partnered with LANDFIRE and the Fire Environment Mapping System (FEMS) to provide independent data services needed to run the models or tools available in the FMSF (Figure 2).
+Landscape data (gridded fuels and topography) for running the models is acquired via the LANDFIRE Product Service.
+FEMS will provide data required to define fire environment inputs for modeling via gridded and Remote Automated Weather Station (RAWS) weather data.
+This FEMS body of work is not in place as of 2022 but work is being done toward the goal of having it available in 2023.